vinorodrigues/font-aurebesh/README.md

 ![Sample](/docs/image-1.png)

-Get the font file from here [dist/Aurebesh.ttf](https://github.com/vinorodrigues/font-aurebesh/raw/main/dist/Aurebesh.ttf).
+Get the font file from [dist/Aurebesh.ttf](https://github.com/vinorodrigues/font-aurebesh/raw/main/dist/Aurebesh.ttf)

+See it in action with the test website, located at [vinorodrigues.github.io/font-aurebesh](https://vinorodrigues.github.io/font-aurebesh/)

 ## Features:
 * Correct canon uppercase characters.
 Uppercase characters are however 10% larger - just subtle enough to be visible as a capital.
 * Numerals are represented as western numerals-like characters.
 * Ligatures sporting extended legends for "ch", "ae", "eo", "kh", "ng", "oo", "sh" and "th".

 ## I need help